 About 6 years ago I pushed a pram up here with my littlest in it, I think I’d need an ambulance if I did it again.
 The Yealm Estuary behind with Newton Ferrers across the water

-Across the fields as I head to the car
+Across the fields as I head along lanes and back to the car